Asterisk4Magisk/Xray4Magisk/README.md

 #### Select which App to proxy

-- If you expect transparent proxy ( read Transparent proxy section for more detail ) for some Apps, just write down these App' uid in file `/data/v2ray/appid.list` .
+- If you expect transparent proxy ( read Transparent proxy section for more detail ) for specific Apps, just write down these Apps' uid in file `/data/v2ray/appid.list` .

   Each App's uid should separate by space or just one App's uid per line. ( for Android App's uid , you can search App's package name in file `/data/system/packages.list` , or you can look into some App like Shadowsocks. )

 - If you expect all Apps proxy by V2Ray with transparent proxy, just write a single number `0` in file `/data/v2ray/appid.list` .

+- If you expect all Apps proxy by V2Ray with transparent proxy EXCEPT specific Apps, just write down these Apps' uid in file `/data/v2ray/appid.list` fellowed by '#bypass'.

 - Transparent proxy won't take effect until the V2Ray service start normally and file `/data/v2ray/appid.list` is not empty.